aboovv1976/fpsync-k8s-rclone/README.md

 ## fpsync - Running transfer tools in parallel

 [fpsync](http://www.fpart.org/fpsync/) is a wrapper script that wraps fpart to runs the transfer tools (rsync, rclone) in parallel.
-The fpsync tools run from the fpsync operator host.
+The fpsync is run from the fpsync operator host.

  ## rclone - Data transfer to Object Storage